surferfelix/NLPT_A2_G5/README.md

 - morphological features
 - the ID of the head word
 - the universal dependency relation to the head
-- word, as well as head ID
+- head words
-- dependency relation pairs
+- dependency relation:head ID pairs
+- named entities
+- word embeddings
+- PoS-tag of the previous token
+- PoS-tag of the next token

 ### HOW TO USE IT
 - STEP 1.
 Install libraries specified in **requirements.txt** by running